 Next, we analyze the results by survey country.
 For ease of interpretation, Table 2 provides a summary of the findings.
-The corresponding plots can be found in Figure A3 in the online Supplementary Materials.
-The foreign policy effects are clear-cut: In all 22 survey countries, immigrants from non-rival or allied countries are viewed significantly more positively than immigrants from rival countries.
+The corresponding plots can be found in Supplementary Figure A3.
+The foreign policy effects are clear-cut: in all 22 survey countries, immigrants from non-rival or allied countries are viewed significantly more positively than immigrants from rival countries.
 If we look at each pair of countries of origin separately, however, there are four pairs (out of a total of 44) that do not produce a clear preference for non-rivals.